 Current Classes

 1) Read through the catalog to see what interests you.
 You can also search for classes below using our search tool.
 All University Express classes are free and either in-person or virtual using Webex.
-Some classes may be recorded and posted on our website at a later date.
+Some of the in-person classes will be livestreamed on-site and you will be able to log on and watch from home.
+This is the first time we are offering this option.
+We ask that you please be patient and understanding if issues arise.
+Be sure to visit us here regularly for the latest schedule and list of recordings!

 2) Register for the classes that interest you.